MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vcprintf-p-vcprintf-p-l-vcwprintf-p-vcwprintf-p-l.md

 ## Return value

 The number of characters that are written, or a negative value if an output error occurs.
 If *`format`* is a null pointer, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
-If execution is allowed to continue, `errno` is set to `EINVAL` and -1 is returned.
+If execution is allowed to continue, `errno` is set to `EINVAL`, and -1 is returned.

 ## Remarks